An image view displays a single image — or in some cases, an animated sequence of images — on a transparent or opaque background.

 Aim to use a consistent size for all images in an animated sequence.
 When you prescale images to fit the view, the system doesn't have to perform any scaling.
 In cases where the system must do the scaling, performance is generally better when all images are the same size and shape.

-Enable editing if applicable to your app.
-An image well is an editable image view that supports copying, pasting, dragging, and using the Delete key to clear its content.
-See Image Wells.
+If your app needs an editable image view, use an image well.
+An image well is an image view that supports copying, pasting, dragging, and using the Delete key to clear its content.

-Use a button instead of an image view to make a clickable image.
+Use an image button instead of an image view to make a clickable image.
 An image button contains an image or icon, appears in a view, and initiates an instantaneous app-specific action.
-See Image Buttons.